 The worst enemy for hard skin is warm water.

 Thats why everyone takes hot baths, so they can scrub off the hard skin.
 Well, we want the oposite when it comes to our hands.
 So I have adopted a very peculiar yet practical habit from a fellow flamenco guitarist who has the same issue (yes, the guitarists have to keep their skin hard too.)
 I use Latex gloves everytime I intend to bring my hands in contact with warm water.
-This includes taking showers with latex glove.
-At first it was strange but very soon it became the most normal thing.
-I tie the ends down to my wrists with elastics so none of the water comes into the gloves and unto my hands.
-If you ltake care of your hair, remember to be careful when washing and handling your hair with latex gloves.
+This includes at time taking showers with latex glove when I am attempting to shower very close to performing or a rehearsal.

-I swim lengths in a cold pool daily (part of another habit I picked up which is good not just for my general health, but also for building a strong back and shoulders, stretching out and being very flexible so as to increase my playing skills and to reduce any injuries that could very possibly happen after a few years of practise.)
+I swim sometimes (part of another habit I picked up which is good not just for my general health, but also for building a strong back and shoulders, stretching out and being very flexible so as to increase my playing skills and to reduce any injuries that could very possibly happen due to the posture adapted when playing cajon.)
 It also helps my posture and strengthens my arms and fingers for playing, but this is an entirely different subject….

-So, one simple step to maintianing hard sking is to use latex gloves whenever you wash dishes,whenever you shower, or wash the dog, or wash your car (if you wash it with hot water), or wash your baby, or whatever there is to do with your hands and hot water.
+So, one simple step to maintianing hard skin is to use latex gloves whenever you wash dishes, whenever you shower, or wash the dog, or wash your car (if you wash it with hot water), or wash your baby, or whatever there is to do with your hands and hot water.